Montse Watkins: Biography

 In 1988, Watkins joined the Spanish news agency Efe’s Tokyo delegation staff, where she remained for seven years until 1995.
 From then on, she was a correspondent for the Catalan newspaper Avui, with which she kept collaborating for the rest of her life.
 She also collaborated with the daily El Mundo.

 In 1991, she met Tomi Okiyama, a Brazilian of Japanese ancestry, who would be her partner until her death.
 He was a member of the Latin American Worker Support Committee (CATLA).
 This meeting was a turning point in Watkins’ life.
 Along with her interest in Japanese language and culture, she now developed a concern for the conditions of the Latin American workers (mostly of Japanese ancestry) established in Japan from 1989 on, as a result of changes in this country’s migration policies.
 Watkins wrote two key monographs about the arrival and presence of Latin Americans in Japan, a research field in which she is considered a pioneer as well.

 In 1992, her essay "Coming Back to Japan: The Nikkei Workers" was published by the AMPO Japan-Asia Quarterly Review.

 In 1994, she founded Luna Books publishing house, where she published her own translations and those of other experts, journalistic essays and fiction works.
 The Japan Foundation sponsored some of those publications.

 In October 1995, she began to write the column Octavo día [Eighth day] for the Spanish-language Japanese weekly International Press - En español, founded in 1994 and aimed for the Latin American community.
 Later, Octavo día would become A vista de pájaro [Bird’s-eye view].
-This collaboration continued uninterrupted until October 2000, the month before her passing, due to cancer, in a Kamakura hospital.
+This collaboration continued uninterrupted until October 2000, the month before her death, due to cancer, in a Kamakura hospital.
 She also published opinion pieces in several other Spanish-language Japanese periodicals such as Musashi and Kyodai.

 Watkins’ biography is being written by journalist and documentary filmmaker Chelo Alvarez-Stehle, who is also making the documentary “Montse Watkins: Kamakura Tales”, an initiative sponsored by researcher Elena Gallego Andrada.